Gencay Kasapçı: Art

 In 1963, Kasapcı painted a mosaic wall of size 11 m2 for Ziraat Bank in Ankara.
-Some of her other artworks are wall paintings in the Middle East Technical University, Türkiye İş Bankası,'s headquarters in Ankara, Divan Hotel Ankara and Hotel Etap Marmara in Istanbul.
+Some of her other artworks are ceramic murals in the Middle East Technical University faculty of Architecture, murals in Türkiye İş Bankası,'s headquarters in Ankara, Divan Hotel Ankara and Hotel Etap Marmara in Istanbul.
 Between 1976 and 1983, she was the art consultant and manager in "Vakko Art Gallery" in Ankara.
 In Mersin, Kasapcı designed and made the "Freedom Monument" in 1994 and "Orange Tree" statue in 1995.
 Between 1994 and 2000, she worked as an art consultant in the "Replica Art Gallery" in Istanbul.
 Her works can be seen in many collections both in Turkey and abroad.
 Some of her paintings were printed as cards by the TEMA Foundation, UNICEF and TAP.
 According to Hürriyet newspaper, she was the sole representative of the Zero art movement in Turkey.

 Achievements and awards

 Kasapçı's awards are the following: